jefrecantuledesma/bedroomstudio/README.md

 ## Donate

-If you like this software, you can donate me to Paypal: peter.semiletov@gmail.com
+If you like this software, you can buy me a coffee!
+My PayPal is: peter.semiletov@gmail.com